ruggeri/tech-notes/algos/esoteric-data-structures.md

 each twice as fast as the previous one, then lookup is `O(log(n))` in a sorted list.

 How to insert/remove?
-If you want to keep everything balanced, you have to adjust all the lanes.
+If you want to keep everything perfectly balanced, you would have to adjust all the lanes.

-Randomize the structure.
-Flip a coin to be in the 2x lane.
-If so, then flip a coin if you should be in the 4x lane.
-Etc. You can insert into these lanes in `O(log(n))` time.
+Let's do insert: search for where key belongs.
+Then, decide the height:
+100% at height zero, 50% at height two, 25% at height three...
+Keep flipping coin to determine the height.
+Splice the key into each of the levels it belongs to.

+This takes `O(log(n))` time.
+If you exceed `2**num_levels` items, you'll have to build a new level from the top one (promoting half the entries).
+Even that takes only `O(log(n))` time.

+Now the skip list isn't perfect, but it should retain on average `O(log(n))` lookup.

+Deletion is also pretty simple: just delete a key at each level it appears in.
+Deletes should not break expected `O(log(n))` performance.

+There is never any active rebalancing.

-Likewise, you can create an indexable version if you store the "widths" of each node.
+You can even create an indexable version if you store the "widths" of each node.
 On insert/delete, it takes `O(log(n))` time to find the previous nodes in each lane, updating the widths appropriately.

 Skip lists compete with self-balancing BSTs.
-They have a potential advantage in distributed computing because they do not require global locking; they can likely even be used in a lockfree way.
-But they have poor data locality, which B-Trees addressed.
+The skip list time bounds are in expectation, not worst-case; that's usually fine.
+The bad thing for skip lists is even more pointer overhead than for a BST.

+But because skip lists don't need "repair", they tend to require a lot less locking, which makes concurrent edits easier to do.
+BSTs can handle concurrent edits, but it's a good deal trickier.

+You can even update skip lists in a lock-free way, presumably using similar lock-free tricks that you would use on Linked Lists.

 ## Splay Tree